 Studies have proved that drinking chamomile tea is very beneficial in keeping levels of blood sugar low.
 This is particularly important for people who suffer from diabetes, as they have a great need to meticulously maintain their blood sugar levels adequately.
 By helping to regulate the glucose and insulin levels in the body, chamomile tea can prevent the spikes and drops that can be so dangerous for those who struggle with diabetes.

 Chamomile has been used since ancient times to help in treating anxiety.
-Chamomile has a soothing and calming effect on the body, which can help soothe frazzled nerves and thus reduce anxiety.
+Chamomile tea has a soothing and calming effect on the body, which can help soothe frazzled nerves and thus reduce anxiety.
 Drinking chamomile tea on a daily basis can drastically reduce anxiety

-Chamomile is loaded with beneficial antioxidants that help fight free radicals.
-This makes it useful in the prevention of bacteria that causes acne, thus improving overall skin health.
+Chamomile tea is loaded with beneficial antioxidants that help fight free radicals.
+This makes it useful in the prevention of bacteria that causes acne, skin irritation thus improving overall skin health.
 Also, if consumed on a daily basis, chamomile tea helps nourishes and moisturizes your skin from deep within.
 Chamomile tea can also be used in homemade beauty recipes to improve and maintain skin health.

-Chamomile can not only be used as a herbal infusion, but it can also be used topically for treating wounds on the skin.
+Chamomile tea can not only be used as a herbal infusion, but it can also be used topically for treating wounds on the skin.
 Rubbing a small amount of chamomile tea on scrapes and burns can help heal them faster.

 Chamomile tea contains flavonoids such as apingen, which are extremely potent anti-cancer compounds.
 Research has shown that people who drink chamomile tea on a daily basis are at a lesser risk of developing cancer.
 Regular consumption of chamomile tea can also shrink cancerous tumors, as well as prohibit the onset of diseases such as thyroid.